StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/merging.md

 ![Topology Perspective - Component Merged Health State](../../../../.gitbook/assets/v50_otel_after_merge_health.png)

-## How do components merge
+## Component identifier

-If two components on the StackState topology view have the same `identifier` it will merge those two components.
+If two components in StackState have the same `identifier`, StackState will merge those two components.

 For example, if you select a component and click on the `SHOW ALL PROPERTIES` button on the right panel